AmirAkmed/bookstore/README.md

 - **Responsive Design**: Navigation bar reduces to a burger icon on smaller screens, with dropdown lists for easy access.
 - **Z-Index Adjustment**: Success and failure messages now appear correctly above the hero image, thanks to appropriate z-index and margin adjustments.
 - **Optimized Hero Image**: Compressed original image and provided smaller versions for different screen sizes, maintaining aspect ratio and reducing load times.
-- **Message Display Fix**: Initially, no messages were being displayed.
+- **Message Display Fix**: Initially, no messages were being displayed during login and registeration.
 This was remedied by using the `@login_required_message` decorator available as part of Django's extensive login features.

 ### Interesting Bugs and Problems Encountered